wp-plugins/user-agent-theme-switcher/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fix problem with googlebot useragent
+* Added debug option to test the useragents

 = 2.1.0 =
 * Added WordPress Web (trackback, pingback) and WordPress Android to the spiders type
 * Added support for Ipad (tablet) - Thanks to ovi_mihai